7 Magic Spells: How To Enchant the Recruiter at the Job Interview.

 Moreover, industry R&D is moving so quickly that the employer can never predict for sure what they need from you in a year or two.
 In general, being open to knowledge and taking action to increase your professional qualifications will always be taken as a bonus in your professional development.

-If you would like to start learning about machine learning and Data Science from scratch, the iconic book “Pattern Recognition and Machine Learning” by Christopher Bishop is a good start.
 Furthermore, you can learn more about the most useful programming languages in today’s job market in our article “Top 5 Most In-Demand Programming Languages in the Today’s Job Market.”

 3. “I Am a Person of High Integrity” or, “I Highly Value Integrity.”